Sound Recorder (software): History

 Sound Recorder has been in most versions and editions of Windows since Windows 3.0, including Windows 9x, Windows Server and the client versions of Windows NT.
 Even Windows Mobile came with one.
 Its user interface and feature set saw very little change until Windows Vista, when features that lacked practicality were discontinued and Sound Recorder was simplified.
 This version of Sound Recorder was included in Windows 7, Windows 8 and Windows 8.1, but did not make it to Windows 10.

 A second, different Sound Recorder was introduced in Windows 8.1, thus Windows 8.1 has two distinct apps called Sound Recorder.
-This second app was a Windows Store app and adhered to the design tenets of the Metro design language.
+This second app was a Metro-style app and adhered to the design tenets of the Metro design language.
 Leaked images of a preview version Windows 10 Mobile showed this app too.
 When Windows 10 released, however, it was renamed Voice Recorder.
 The original Sound Recorder was removed from Windows 10.

 With the release of Windows 11, Voice Recorder was renamed back to Sound Recorder and included new features, such as changing the playback speed and the input source within the app.